Create actions that navigate to destinations

 • You must be assigned an account type with the Full explore or Create, edit, and publish workbooks permission enabled.

-• You must be the workbook owner or be granted Can explore1 or Can edit workbook permission.
+• You must be the workbook owner or be granted Can explore1 or Can edit access to the workbook.

 Create an action that navigates to an external link or destination within Sigma.
 Open a static link or generate a dynamic URL that adjusts to control or column values in the current workbook.

-4. In the On select, On click, or On change modal (title depends on the type of trigger element), configure the required fields to define the response:
+6. In the modal, configure the required fields to define the response:

 ActionSelect Open link.